princebhatt03/Pizzeria/README.md

 <h1 align="center">Project Title: Pizzeria</h1>
-<p>QuickPick is a robust E-Commerce platform developed using modern web technologies, including Node.js, Express.js, MongoDB, and the EJS Template Engine.
-Designed to cater to both administrators and customers, the platform offers a seamless experience for managing and interacting with a variety of products.</p>
+<p>Pizzeria is a full-stack real-time pizza delivery application developed using Node.js, Express.js, and MongoDB.
+The project is hosted on GitHub, Render, and MongoDB Atlas.
+Designed to provide a seamless pizza ordering experience, it incorporates user-friendly interfaces and robust backend functionality to support real-time updates and efficient order management.</p>

 - 📫  For any Query: **princebhatt316@gmail.com**